-Several Muni bus passengers were injured Wednesday afternoon around 4:30 p.m. after the bus collided with a pickup truck on Mission Street near 21st Street, outside the Alamo Drafthouse New Mission Theater.
+Several Muni bus passengers were injured Wednesday afternoon around 4:30 p.m. after the bus collided with a pickup truck on Mission Street near 21st Street, outside of the Alamo Drafthouse New Mission Theater.

-San Francisco Municipal Transportation Agency supervisor on the scene said the truck made an “illegal maneuver” — seemingly a U-turn — and that five to six passengers inside the bus were injured.
+A San Francisco Municipal Transportation Agency supervisor on the scene said the truck made an “illegal maneuver” — seemingly a U-turn — and that five to six passengers inside the bus were injured.
 No other people were injured.

-Arturo Hernandez, a barista at nearby Grand Coffee, was working when he heard a “low vibration,” which he thought might have been the bus braking and a sustained horn coming from the bus.
+Arturo Hernandez, a barista at nearby Grand Coffee, was working when he heard a “low vibration,” which he thought might have been the bus braking, and a sustained horn coming from the bus.
 When he looked outside, the truck was nearly perpendicular to the direction of traffic and the two vehicles had collided.

-Traffic slowed to a crawl on Mission Street north of 21st Street as police and fire crews came to the scene, and officers diverted traffic around the incident.
+Traffic slowed to a crawl on Mission Street north of 21st Street as police and fire crews came to the scene and officers diverted traffic around the incident.
 Passengers inside the bus were evacuated and at least one passenger, after speaking with first responders, agreed to go to the hospital.

 Mission Street has dedicated bus lanes.
 The truck was apparently struck while moving out of the bus lane, while the bus was in the left lane.